Digitalism (band): DJ-Kicks and singles (2012–2013)

 Over the course of almost two years—early 2012 to the end 2013—Digitalism released 13 original tracks on 5 separate international dance labels from America to England, Germany to the Netherlands with sub-releases of these singles in Japan, Australia and France.
 These releases also featured 3 Digitalism remixes of their peers and a mix album that released on International Record label Studio !K7 featuring all but a few of tracks.
 The DJ-Kicks album debuted the band in the German and UK Albums sales charts.
 The majority of the music was written and recorded in Los Angeles during the Winter and early spring months from 2012 to 2013.
 During this time the band toured both as DJs and a live act, playing all of these dance-oriented releases as well as material from the first and second albums in Europe, Japan, Australia, America, Canada, South America and the United Kingdom.

 "Fahrenheit 32" and "Wolves" (2014–2015)

 In January 2014, Digitalism released Fahrenheit 32 exclusively on their SoundCloud profile and announcement of a tour in the US and period of recording.
 The release of "Fahrenheit 32" was an immediate success for Digitalism, featuring on BBC Radio, KCRW and Sirius Radio in the US.

 During the Winter of 2014, the band once more relocated from Hamburg, Germany to Los Angeles, United States to record new material.
-In May 2014, the band released "Wolves" featuring American indie band Youngblood Hawke, debuting in Germany and receiving radio playlist support in the US on KCRW and Sirius XM.
+In May 2014, the band released "Wolves" featuring American indie band Youngblood Hawke, debuting in Germany and receiving radio playlist support in the US on KCRW and SiriusXM.
 The release of "Wolves" was backed by the international telecommunications company Vodafone, who used the record in a national campaign for a period of eight months, employing Digitalism to front the campaign with DJ shows and interviews.